kathyonu/apotomoing_sequencers/doc/README_for_apotomoing_sequencers.txt

+apotomoing_sequencers

-The purpose of this application is to process any textual entry, words, names, phrases, lines in English up to 250 characters, then enter that entry into one database table, and give the entry to another widget for process its five sequences, and entering them into their database table(s).
+The purpose of this application is to process any textual entry, words, names, phrases, lines in English up to 250 characters, then enter that entry into one database table, and give the entry to another widget for processing its five sequences, and entering them into the database.

 Apotomoing_sequencers is set up right now as two widgets processing two tables, and .. by its design creates duplicate entries of the data entered into both tables, AND, by putting all five sequences generated from the data entered in the browser into one database table, this will create duplicates in the five columns of the sequence_createds table.